jzanetti/June_NZ/doc/index.rst

 By leveraging **JUNE-NZ**, researchers and policymakers can gain valuable insights into various aspects of healthcare, enabling informed decision-making and effective planning strategies.

+.. note::

    **JUNE-NZ** is an ongoing project from Inisitute of Environmental Science and Research (ESR), New Zealand.

-.. note::

-   Any questions/issues/suggestions for this system please contact ESR directly.

 The codes of **JUNE-NZ** can be accessed from `here <https://github.com/jzanetti/June_NZ>`_